cdsvdsvfs/SED/README.md

-# SED:Foster Adaptivity and Balance in Learning with Noisy Labels
+# SED: Foster Adaptivity and Balance in Learning with Noisy Labels
 **Abstract:** Label noise is ubiquitous in real-world scenarios, posing a practical challenge to supervised models due to its effect in hurting the generalization performance of deep neural networks.
 Existing methods primarily employ the sample selection paradigm and usually rely on dataset-dependent prior knowledge (e.g., a pre-defined threshold) to cope with label noise, inevitably degrading the adaptivity.
 Moreover, existing methods tend to neglect the class balance in selecting samples, leading to biased model performance.
 To this end, we propose a simple yet effective approach named SED to deal with label noise in a Self-adaptivE and class-balanceD manner.